camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/build-your-own-client.md

 title: Build your own client
 ---

+I've got a trunk full of clients over here, why don't you just take one of those instead?

 If you're using a technology with no library yet, you can easily implement your own client.

 Refer to the following two blog posts about creating a client: